 A couple of years ago, I started a YouTube channel called Wings Without Strings.
 It has roughly half a dozen videos that are longer, deep dives into my personal story and struggles with mental illness.
 I also talk about mental illness on TikTok to normalize it and end the stigma.

 Before you leave, take a second to subscribe to my email list.
-You won’t want to miss out on more bipolar stories, weekly devotionals, and my latest blog posts jam-packed with helpful strategies that you can apply to your own life.
+You won’t want to miss out on more bipolar stories, weekly devotionals, and my latest blog posts jam-packed with helpful strategies that you can apply to your life.
 As an added bonus, you will receive a free download of my top five favorite bipolar disorder online resources.
-You won’t want to miss it.